AdobeDocs/commerce-admin.en/help/catalog/product-scheduled-changes.md

 {{ce-feature}}

 The _[!UICONTROL Schedule Design Update]_ section gives you the ability to make temporary changes to the appearance of the product page.
-You can schedule design changes for a season, promotion, or just to mix things up.
+You can schedule design changes for a season, promotion, or just to make things fresh.
 Design changes can be scheduled in advance, so they go into effect, or _drip_, on your defined schedule.

 ![Scheduled Design Update](./assets/product-design-update-scheduled.png)<!-- zoom -->